Rivermate | Zambia landscape

 • Ensuring machinery and equipment are safe to use.

-• Providing adequate training on health and safety procedures.
+• Providing adequate training and information on health and safety procedures.

-• Establishing procedures for reporting accidents and incidents.
+• Establishing procedures for dealing with emergencies and accidents.

-Employees also have a responsibility to cooperate with safety measures and report any unsafe conditions or practices.
-Regulatory bodies conduct inspections to ensure compliance with health and safety standards.
+Employees also have responsibilities to cooperate with safety measures and report hazards.
+The law provides for inspections by relevant authorities to ensure compliance with health and safety standards.

 Dispute Resolution Mechanisms